Efficient SAR Vessel Detection for FPGA-Based On-Satellite Sensing: Abstract

 \section{Abstract}

-Rapid analysis of satellite data is vital for many remote sensing applications, from disaster response to environmental monitoring, but is becoming harder to achieve with the increasing volumes of data generated by modern satellites.
-On-satellite machine learning (ML) offers a potential solution, by reducing latency associated with transmission of these large data volumes to ground stations, but state-of-the-art models are often too large or power-hungry for satellite deployment.

-Vessel detection using Synthetic Aperture Radar (SAR) is a critical time-sensitive task for maritime security that exemplifies this challenge.
-SAR vessel detection has previously been demonstrated only by ML models that either are too large for satellite deployment, have not been developed for sufficiently low-power hardware, or have only been developed and tested on small SAR datasets that do not sufficiently represent the real-world task.

-Here we address this issue by developing and deploying a new efficient and highly performant SAR vessel detection model, using a customised YOLOv8 architecture specifically optimized for FPGA-based processing within common satellite power constraints (\textless10W).
-We train and evaluate our model on the largest and most diverse open SAR vessel dataset, xView3-SAR, and deploy it on a Kria KV260 MPSoC.
-We show that our FPGA-based model has detection and classification performance only $\sim$2\% and 3\% lower than values from state-of-the-art GPU-based models, despite being two to three orders of magnitude smaller in size.
-This work demonstrates small yet highly performant ML models for time-critical SAR analysis, paving the way for more autonomous, responsive, and scalable Earth observation systems.
+Rapid analysis of satellite imagery within minutes-to-hours of acquisition is increasingly vital for many remote sensing applications, and is an essential component for developing next-generation autonomous and distributed satellite systems.
+On-satellite machine learning (ML) has the potential for such rapid analysis, by overcoming latency associated with intermittent satellite connectivity to ground stations or relay satellites, but state-of-the-art models are often too large or power-hungry for on-board deployment.
+Vessel detection using Synthetic Aperture Radar (SAR) is a critical time-sensitive application in maritime security that exemplifies this challenge.
+SAR vessel detection has previously been demonstrated only by ML models that either are too large for satellite deployment, have not been developed for sufficiently low-power hardware, or have only been tested on small SAR datasets that do not sufficiently represent the difficulty of the real-world task.
+Here we systematically explore a suite of architectural adaptations to develop a novel YOLOv8 architecture optimized for this task and FPGA-based processing.
+We deploy our model on a Kria KV260 MPSoC, and show it can analyze a $\sim$700 megapixel SAR image in less than a minute, within common satellite power constraints (\textless 10W).
+Our model has detection and classification performance only $\sim$2\% and 3\% lower than values from state-of-the-art GPU-based models on the largest and most diverse open SAR vessel dataset, xView3-SAR, despite being $\sim$50 and $\sim$2500 times more computationally efficient.
+This work represents a key contribution towards on-satellite ML for time-critical SAR analysis, and more autonomous, scalable satellites.\footnote{Code: \url{https://github.com/alan-turing-institute/sar-vessel-detection-fpga}}